khanlou/Meridian/Documentation/13 - Error Renderers.md

     protocol ErrorRenderer {

-        func render(primaryError: Error, otherErrors: [Error]) throws -> Response
+        func render(primaryError: Error, context: ErrorsContext) throws -> Response

     }

-Inside here, you can return any Response — JSON, HTML, plain text, something else — with the content of the error rendered into it.
-Error renderers will always get at least one error, the `primaryError`, but may include `otherErrors` as well.
-Meridian can find errors in more than one property wrapper simultaneously, and any errors besides the first will be included in `otherErrors`.
+ErrorRenderers can return any Response — JSON, HTML, plain text, or something else — with the content of the error rendered into it.
+Error renderers will always get at least one error, the `primaryError`, but the `context` includes an `allErrors` array, which can contain more than one error.
+Because Meridian can find errors in more than one property wrapper simultaneously, any errors besides the first will be included in the `context`.

+`ErrorsContext` contains a few useful helpers, including a status code you can use when rendering your response (`statusCode`), a single error message string (`errorMessage`), and an array of error message strings (`errorMessages`).
+These can be useful when rendering your own error responses.

 As an example, Meridian's `JSONErrorRenderer` looks like this:

     struct ErrorContainer: Codable {
-        let message: String
+        let errors: [String]
     }

     struct JSONErrorRenderer: ErrorRenderer {

-        func render(primaryError error: Error, otherErrors: [Error]) throws -> Response {
+        func render(primaryError error: Error, context: ErrorsContext) throws -> Response {
-            JSON(ErrorContainer(message: (error as?
-ReportableError)?.message ??
-"An error occurred."))
-                .statusCode((error as?
-ReportableError)?.statusCode ?? .internalServerError)
+            return JSON(ErrorContainer(errors: context.errorMessages))
+                .statusCode(context.statusCode)
         }
     }

-In this case, this error renderer considers only the first error, but other error renderers might render more than just the first.

 The `render` function can throw, which will close the connection to the peer.
 This should not be relied on.